gabeklein/expressive-mvc/README.md

 ### (Besides all that)
 <h1 id="compare-section">How is this better than regular hooks?</h1>

-Here is an example where we have multiple values to track, showing the main rational. <br/>
+Here is an example where we have multiple values to track, showing the main rational here. <br/>

 ```jsx
 const EmotionalState = () => {